Beating the burnout: Advisors give tips for increasing motivation

 It’s that time of year when the air grows crisper, the drinks get warmer and the alarm becomes increasingly annoying and worth snoozing six times.

-It’s that point in the semester where it takes everything students have to keep going.
+At this point in the semester it takes everything students have to keep going.
 Never fear, Boilermakers: here are some tips from advisors and peers on keeping burnout at bay.

 Where do burnout and lack of motivation come from?

-According to two faculty members at the Academic Success Center, student burnout often comes from overcommitting to responsibilities and workload.
+Student burnout often comes from overcommitting to responsibilities and workload, according to two faculty members at the Academic Success Center.

 “Students are often under immense pressure to do well academically, while also trying to balance extracurricular experiences and commitments,” Mary Kirk, assistant director of the ASC, said.
 “It can be really easy for students to take on too much and find themselves overwhelmed, stressed and unmotivated.”